cjmurray/W251/hw12/README.md

 ### Data
 The data is the Colorado voter registration database, available at http://coloradovoters.info/ .
+Data quality issues did prevent some data from loading, but this is a fairly complete dataset.

 ### ElasticSearch GUI
 I attempted to set up the ElasticSearch GUI but had a lot of difficulty.
 Nevertheless, it is accessible at

   http://50.97.196.178:9200/_plugin/gui/index.html